 - Will you play games after everyone eats?

-- Do any baking ahead of time.
+- Get your baking done ahead of time.

 - Make sure you have wine, beer or spirits on hand — many liquor stores, breweries and distilleries deliver.

 - The couch can wait — make your event special by preparing a space for eating. 🍽

 - Use themed décor, a fun table cloth and an underlay cloth to prevent spills from ruining your table.